How do you say “epee”?

 Do I need special shoes?

 No. While some companies do make specialized fencing shoes and they’re a great choice for a lot of people, most people start with regular running or athletic shoes.
 Volleyball, handball, or other court shoes usually work well, too, since they have good cushioning and support without being bulky.

 Why do you only do one of the three Olympic disciplines?

 Quite simply, epee is what we know the best.
 While we know some foil and saber basics, we currently don’t have nearly enough knowledge to help someone be successful or have a good experience in those disciplines.
-We used to have a saber program, and should the interest and coaching expertise become available again, we would consider adding programs.
+We used to have a saber program, but after the coach moved away, we filled the time with more epee!

 How often do I come?